Massive fire threatens Lake Tahoe, more ordered to flee

 Farther south, evacuation orders and warnings were in place for remote communities after a wildfire ignited and spread quickly through the Cleveland National Forest on Saturday.
 A firefighter received minor injuries, and two structures were destroyed in the 2.3-square-mile (5.9-square-kilometer) Chaparral Fire burning along the border of San Diego and Riverside counties, according to Cal Fire.
 It was 13% contained Monday.

-Meanwhile, California’s Dixie Fire, the second-largest in state history at 1,205 square miles (3,121 square kilometers), was nearly halfway contained about 65 miles (105 kilometers) north of the fire near Lake Tahoe.
+Meanwhile, the Dixie Fire, the second-largest in state history at 1,205 square miles (3,121 square kilometers), was nearly halfway contained about 65 miles (105 kilometers) north of the Lake Tahoe-area blaze.
 Nearly 700 homes were among almost 1,300 buildings that have been destroyed since the Dixie Fire began in early July.

 Containment increased to 26% on the French Fire, which covered nearly 40 square miles (104 square kilometers) in the southern Sierra Nevada.
 Crews protected forest homes on the west side of Lake Isabella, a popular recreation area northeast of Bakersfield.